multigov/research/README.md

 ## What is MultiGov?

-The [MultiGov](https://twitter.com/multigov) team is a decentralized autonomous “think tank” a.k.a. policy DAO.
+[MultiGov](https://twitter.com/multigov) is a decentralized autonomous “think tank” a.k.a. policy DAO.
 This experimental organization facilitates generative action research with DAOs and communities.
 Together, we support various projects to answer important questions.